 Invicta’s marketing approach is to provide low-cost watches en mass in order to attract customers.
 Consequently, Invicta watches are so cheap because of their mass production tactics.
-A popular manufacturing method commonly seen among lower-priced watchmakers.
+This is a popular manufacturing method, commonly seen, among lower-priced watchmakers.

 However, some argue that Invicta watches aren’t actually offered at a significant discount at all.
 In fact, the brand raises the manufacturer’s suggested retail price to very high levels before providing the huge “discount.”
 Therefore nobody ever actually pays the full ticket price for an Invicta because it doesn’t exist.

 Invicta stores often run insane (sounding) promotions such as “Buy two, get six free.”
 Here, they sell you two items at full price and then offer you the remaining six items at no charge.
 But the amount you pay for the two does actually cover the cost of all the watches.
 You have to be realistic.
 A brand is not going to give away its stock for nothing.

 Invicta’s Pro Diver series is a respectable homage to the Rolex Submariner, and you can usually get one new for about $100, and sometimes for considerably less than that.
 So think about what you’re actually getting versus what you’re paying.